ImanKari/G9JSONHandler/README.md

       public int Number3 = 7;
   }
     ```
-    - Note: The second parameter, 'G9IMemberGetter' in both methods, consists of helpful information about a member (field or property) in an object.
+    - Note: The second parameter, 'G9IMemberGetter' in both parser methods, consists of helpful information about a member (field or property) in an object.
 - ### **G9AttrEncryption**
   - This attribute enables you to add automated encrypting and decrypting processes for a member value.
   - Note: The specified member must have a convertible value to the string type.